read_passphrase being called on SSH key even though SSH key is not protected by password

 Subtle differences in the SSH client version or the underlying operating system of the pipeline runners could also play a role.
 While less common, an older SSH client might have bugs or different default behaviors.

-• Client Version: Check the ssh -V output on both your staging and production environments (if you can access their clients) and compare it with the version available in your Bitbucket Pipeline runner’s image.
+ssh -Voutput on both your staging and production environments (if you can access their clients) and compare it with the version available in your Bitbucket Pipeline runner’s image. - Environment Variables: Ensure no other environment variables are interfering with SSH’s behavior.

 Final Thoughts and Best Practices